in28minutes/cloud.in28minutes.com/_posts/2022-03-31-gcp-cloud-storage.md

 		- *gsutil iam ch allUsers:objectViewer gs://BKT_NAME* (make the entire bucket readable)
 	- *gsutil **signurl -d 10m** YOUR_KEY gs://BUCKET_NAME/OBJECT_PATH* (Signed URL for temporary access)

----
-Question: Your company stores lot of information in the cloud storage buckets.
-This information is frequently accessed by the users (more than once a month) from across multiple geographies.
-Which storage class is best suited to address this requirement?
-1. Standard - Regional
-2. Standard - Multi-Regional
-3. Nearline
-4. Coldline

-Ans: Standard - Multi-Regional is the correct answer as this is accessable from across multiple geographies.
-Option 1 Standard - Regional is not correct as Regional storage keeps the data in a single region and users from other regions may experience latency issues.
-Option 3 Nearline is not correct as this is used for infrequently accessed data.
-In the above scenario it is accessed more than once a month.
-Option 4 Coldline is not correct as this is used for infrequently accessed data.
----
-Question: Your company stores lot of information in the cloud storage buckets.
-This information is in-frequently accessed by the users (once a month or less) from across multiple geographies.
-Which storage class is best suited to address this requirement?
-1. Standard - Regional
-2. Standard - Multi-Regional
-3. Nearline - Regional
-4. Nearline - Multi-Regional

-Ans:
-Option 1 Standard - Multi-Regional is the not correct answer though this is accessable from across multiple geographies, it is accessed infrequently.
-Option 1 Standard - Regional is not correct as Regional storage keeps the data in a single region and also this data is not hot data
-Option 3 Nearline - Regional is not correct though this is used for infrequently accessed data, multi regional is better suited in this scenario.
-Option 4 Nearline - Multi-Regional is correct as this is used for infrequently accessed data.
----